kobare/techietuts2022/_posts/docker/2022-04-19-dockerize-a-rails-app.markdown

 {% endhighlight %}

-The " && rm -rf /var/cache/apk/* " removes all the installation files that were downloaded for the project dependencies, to free up space for the docker image.
+Remove the package manager cache: The " && rm -rf /var/cache/apk/* " removes all the installation files that were downloaded for the project dependencies, to free up space for the docker image.

 <br>